-From the frontline: If Kharkiv falls, all of Ukraine falls
+On the frontline: If Kharkiv falls, all of Ukraine falls

 He laughs when I say that Russia says it isn't targeting civilians.
 Then, silently, he takes me down corridor after corridor of victims of Russian attacks.
 They are in the hallways because Russian shells have landed nearby, so the patients aren't safe in the wards with large windows.
 Most here were injured while at home.

 The children's intensive care unit is on the ground floor.
-It's narrow windows catch the brilliant light from the snow outside and glint over the golden icons of saints above the nurses' station.
+Its narrow windows catch the brilliant light from the snow outside and glint over the golden icons of saints above the nurses' station.

-In a bed nearby is eight-year-old Dimitri.
+In a bed nearby is eight-year-old Dmitriy.
 His toes poke out from under the blanket and a hand, bruised and bloodied peeks out too.
 His face is scraped and scarred with hundreds of marks, his right eye is not quite closed.
 A few days ago, the doctors removed a bullet from under between his skull and vertebrae.

 It is hoped he'll make a full recovery, but for the moment he's in a sorry state, with tubes taking out fluids from his small body in plastic bottles hanging beneath his bed.
 The thin blanket with tiny roses on it, rises and falls with his mechanical breathing.